Blog

 Shareholder and Founders’ Agreements

-For startups incorporating as a C-Corp or S-Corp, a Founders’ Agreement or Shareholder Agreement is key.
+For startups incorporating as a C-Corp or S-Corp, a Founders’ Agreement nebo Shareholder Agreement is key.
 These agreements outline how ownership shares are divided, how decisions are made, and what happens if a founder decides to leave the company.
 A well-drafted agreement provides clarity and security for both founders and investors.

 Non-Disclosure Agreements (NDAs)